CU-ESIIL/Innovation-Summit-2024/docs/additional-resources/participant_agreement.md

 ## Representations and Warranties

-By and through Your participation in the Codefest, You represent and warrant the following:
+By and through Your participation in the Summit, You represent and warrant the following:

 - You have read, understand, and agree to abide by the Code of Conduct and Respectful Inclusive Collaboration Guidelines for the 2024 ESIIL Innovation Summit (“Code of Conduct”).
-- Any decisions concerning the Code of Conduct, Official Rules, or any other matter relating to this Codefest by the University is final and binding on all Participants.
+- Any decisions concerning the Code of Conduct, Official Rules, or any other matter relating to this Summit by the University is final and binding on all Participants.

-# Codefest Assets
+# Summit Assets

 ## 5.1 Access and Use
 By participating in the Innovation Summit, You may receive access to certain datasets, webinars, and/or other copyrighted materials (collectively, the “Summit Assets”).
 You agree to follow all licenses, restrictions, and other instructions provided to You with the SUmmit Assets.

 ## 5.2 Disclaimer
 The Summit Assets are provided “as is” without warranty of any kind, either express or implied, including, without limitation, any implied warranties of merchantability and fitness for a particular purpose.
-Without limiting the foregoing, the University does not warrant that the Materials will be suitable for Your Solution or that the operation or supply of the Codefest Assets will be uninterrupted or error free.
+Without limiting the foregoing, the University does not warrant that the Materials will be suitable for Your Solution or that the operation or supply of the Summit Assets will be uninterrupted or error free.

 ## 5.3 Restrictions
 You agree not to access or use the Summit Assets in a manner that may interfere with any other participants’ or users’ use of such assets, unless provided with express written consent by the University.
-Your access to and use of the Codefest Assets may be limited, throttled, or terminated at any time at the sole discretion of the University.
+Your access to and use of the Summit Assets may be limited, throttled, or terminated at any time at the sole discretion of the University.

 # Intellectual Property